 Does Sleep Training Always Work?

-Sleep training doesn’t always work, but many parents find it a fantastic way to get kids used to sleeping well quickly and efficiently.
+Sleep training doesn’t always work, but many parents find it a fantastic way to get kids used to sleep well quickly and efficiently.
 In addition, some babies don’t need to be sleep trained, as they will learn to sleep well by themselves.

 There are quite a few variables that will affect sleep training.
 For example, different babies might need other methods or lengths of time, and the environment and consistency of sleep training will also affect results.